greenboxal/doggohub/changelogs/archive.md

 - Add SAML support as an omniauth provider
 - Allow to configure a URL to show after sign out
 - Add an option to automatically sign-in with an Omniauth provider
-- GitLab CI service sends .gitlab-ci.yml in each push call
+- DoggoHub CI service sends .doggohub-ci.yml in each push call
 - When remove project - move repository and schedule it removal
 - Improve group removing logic
 - Trigger create-hooks on backup restore task
 - Add option to automatically link omniauth and LDAP identities
 - Allow special character in users bio.
-I.e.: I <3 GitLab
+I.e.: I <3 DoggoHub

 ## 7.11.4